segregationbeyondlaw/segregationbeyondlaw.github.io/Step-by-Step.md

 ![](10.gif)

 Now it’s time to make a header name for your website.
 If you don’t, your website name will be your URL.
-- To edit your website header name, in your repo, open the file “_config.yml”.
+- To edit your website header name, in your repo, open the file ```_config.yml```.
 This is the file that determines the configuration of your website.
 Note your theme is stored here.
 - Hit the edit button, indicated by the pencil icon.
-- Now, type “title: ” and type in the title name of your choosing.
+- Now, type ```title:``` and type in the title name of your choosing.
 In this example, we chose “Segregation Beyond the Law”
 - **Always remember to commit changes!**